-If you tested this by making a swf file with sound, this next part applies to you.
-Take a look after you saved a .swf file at your folder.
+If you tested this by making a SWF file with sound, this next part applies to you.
+After you have saved, take a look at the .swf file in your folder.
 Notice that InDesign added a new folder in there.
 (See image below).
 Mine is called Burton-Catalog-VSI_Resources.
-Yours of course will be named something else.
+Yours, of course, will be named something else.
 But it will say _Resources.
 This file is and will be important when we get to the uploading the file(s) to your website.
 So it is important you note the file and the name.
 This is only if you added sound to your catalog.

 At this point we have dealt with the following problems:

 - white area next to your front page – or blank areas looking white in swf

 We still have these issues to deal with:

 - file is off centered

 - doesn’t fit the window correctly